 Independent research on internet spam, phishing, abuse, and malware.
-Our reports are published weekly and include original data analysis, trend identification, and actionable intelligence drawn from the vspam.org community-verified threat database.
+Our reports are published weekly and include original data analysis, trend identification, and actionable intelligence drawn from the vspam.org scored threat dataset and operator reporting pipeline.

 All publications are released under CC BY 4.0.
 Citation format: vspam.org Research Team.
 (2026).
 [Title]. vspam.org, [Report No.].